 The PGI stems from the recognition that:

-• Graduate students of the School of Public Policy and Governance (SPPG) have valuable skills, unique insights, and a commitment to applying their expertise outside the classroom.
+• Graduate students of the Munk School of Global Affairs and Public Policy (MGAPP) have valuable skills, unique insights, and a commitment to applying their expertise outside the classroom.

-• There are many organizations (especially non-for-profits) in the community that require increased policy and research capacity to achieve their organizational objectives.
+• There are many organizations (especially not-for-profits) in the community that require increased policy and research capacity to achieve their organizational objectives.